CanopyTax/node-jspm-jasmine/README.md

   // Provide a custom directory to package.json
   // Defaults to path where `jspmjasmine` is being executed
   packagePath: "RELATIVE/PATH/TO/PACKAGE/JSON/DIRECTORY/",

+  // Provide a custom reporters
+  // If you add a reporter, the default ConsoleReporter will not be added
+  reporter: new CustomReporterClass()
+  // You can pass the multiple reporters
+  // reporter: [new CustomReporterClass1(), new CustomReporterClass1()]

   // Add a coverage report
   // Defaults to undefined